-From the Desktop screen pressing the Operational button directly below "Menu" on the LCD will display the "Main Menu" this is where all control system menus are located.
+From the Desktop screen pressing "Menu" on the LCD Touch Display will display the "Main Menu" this is where all control system menus are located.
 The table below describes the control system menus.

-Menu Description Temperatures Most commonly accessed menu.
+Table 19.
+Control System Menus Menu Description Temperatures Most commonly accessed menu.
 Contains the Operating Set Point and Differential user settings.
-Heater Status This menus displays the current state of all pressure switches and the ECO (open/closed).
+Heater Status This menu displays the current state of all pressure switches and the ECO (open/closed).
 The on/off status of the Combustion Blower, gas valve, Spark Igniter, flame sensor and other monitored water heater components are displayed in this menu.
 Display Settings Temperature units (°F or °C), the LCD appearance (brightness/contrast) and backlight delay user adjustable settings are located in this menu.
 Heater Information Elapsed time of operation, total heating cycle time, heating cycle count, heating on time along with UIM and CCB software revisions can be viewed in this menu.
-Current Fault Displays any current Alert or Fault messages.
-Fault History This control system menu retains a list of the last nine (9) Fault and Alert messages with a time stamp.
+Current Fault Displays any current alert or fault messages.
+Fault History This control system menu retains a list of the last nine (9) fault and alert messages with a time stamp.
 The newest event will replace the oldest.
 Faults will clear after 30 days.
-Fault Occurrence This control system menu retains a running total of how many times each Fault condition has occurred since the water heater was first installed.
+Fault Occurrence This control system menu retains a running total of how many times each fault condition has occurred since the water heater was first installed.
 The data does not clear and cannot be reset.
 Restore Factory Defaults This control system feature allows the user to restore control system user settings to their factory default settings.
 Display Settings preferences ARE NOT changed when factory defaults are restored.
 Help Screens Text based operational and user information explaining how to change user settings, navigate the control system menus and icon descriptions.